800-937-8398 Call us for a free quote Contact us

 Crab spider

-Crab spiders, both male and female will vary in color from white to a fading green or yellow.
-This makes it very easy for them to blend in natural environments like plants.
+Crab spiders, both male and female, can vary in color from white to a fading green or yellow.
+This makes it very easy for them to blend in with their natural environments.
 Unlike many spiders, the crab spider does not spin webs to catch predators.

-Male crab spiders are much smaller in size and will have a green or white abdomen which sometimes features brown stripes.
-Because of their good vision, crab spiders will instead hide in flowers or other forms of vegetation to seek out prey and will quickly attack them, injecting their venom with their thin fangs.
-Crab spiders are the only spiders known to do this.
+Male crab spiders are much smaller and have a green or white abdomen that sometimes features brown stripes.
+Because of their good vision, crab spiders hide in flowers or other forms of vegetation to seek out prey and quickly attack them, injecting their venom with their thin fangs.

 Life cycle of a crab spider